TRMSC/moodle-css-styling/calendar/calendar-styling-readme.md

 # Calendar-styling Readme

-The codes are testet in classic and boost theme (moodle v.3.11).
+The codes are tested in classic and boost theme (moodle v.3.11).
 Please be careful by testing on your individual moodle-site and check out important notes on https://github.com/TRMSC/moodle-css-styling/blob/main/README.md .

 ---------------------